emiliebarnard/pokemon-in-python/index.md

 ### Natures

-A Pokémon's *Nature* defines how they behave, what flavors it likes and dislikes, and typically the value of some of its stats.
+A Pokémon's *nature* defines how they behave, what flavors it likes and dislikes, and typically the value of some of its stats.
 There are 25 possible natures, ranging from *hardy* to *quirky*.

 #### API path